check-spelling/check-spelling-docs/Configuration.md

 Introduced in [v0.0.21](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.21)

 See [[Feature: Sarif output]].
-This can be used as an alternative to having the tool generate comments on PRs / commits.
+This can be used as an alternative to having the tool generate comments on PRs / commits (i.e. you could remove the comment `jobs`).

 It integrates with GitHub's SARIF analysis and reporting.

+The sarif reports can be made available for download (the spell-check-this sample workflow does this).

+Note that GitHub's defaults to not making it easy for people who aren't collaborators to a repository to see reports, so the experience may be slightly bumpy for projects w/ external contributors.